angelusfelix/Bank_Customer_Churn/README.md

 Metrics Model = Churn rate

 # EDA
-Shape dataset = 10000 rows x 11 columns (10 features and 1 target)
+1.Shape dataset = 10000 rows x 11 columns (10 features and 1 target).
-Only feature credit_score and age have outliers
+2.Only feature credit_score and age have outliers.
-Credit score, tenure, estimated salary are normal distributiom Age is positive distribution features
+3.Credit score, tenure, estimated salary are normal distributiom.
+4.Age is positive distribution features.
-Balance is bimodial
+5.Balance is bimodial.
-The customers who kept the most money at Bank AFS were customers from France, however, only 19% of the 4204 French customers survived from that country.
+6.The customers who kept the most money at Bank AFS were customers from France, however, only 19% of the 4204 French customers survived from that country.
-Customers with male gender are the customers who register the most at Bank AFS, but those who still survive (do not churn) are dominated by female customers.
+7.Customers with male gender are the customers who register the most at Bank AFS, but those who still survive (do not churn) are dominated by female customers.
-There is no correlation among numerical feature
+8.There is no correlation among numerical feature.
-The Scatterplot relates numerical features to one another.
+9.The Scatterplot relates numerical features to one another.
 The insights obtained are that customers aged 40-70 years are customers who churn a lot, customers with a balance of USD 70,000 - USD 170,000 are also customers who are classified as churn a lot.